The Opportunities and Challenges for Women Entrepreneurs: The case for Zambia

 Tuesday, 24 January 2017

-Following a recent, well attended, visit to the Legatum Institute, Vice-President of the Republic of Zambia, Her Honour Mrs Inonge Wina returns to explain how her country is trying to make the business environment there more attractive for women to set up as entrepreneurs.
+Following a recent, well attended, visit to the Legatum Institute last year, the Vice-President of the Republic of Zambia, Her Honour Mrs Inonge Wina returned to explain how her country is trying to make the business environment there more attractive for women to set up as entrepreneurs.

 Why Should Anyone Innovate Here?

 Monday, 4 July 2016